Menu

 • The Brigham staging system

-In some cases, doctors have used a modified TNM system to stage peritoneal mesothelioma.
-The Peritoneal Cancer Index (PCI) is also used for staging peritoneal mesothelioma.
+In some cases, doctors use a modified TNM system to stage peritoneal mesothelioma.
+More commonly, the Peritoneal Cancer Index (PCI) is used to stage peritoneal mesothelioma.

 02. Understanding TNM Classification